 Within Gold Clouds is a sculptural installation that materializes my struggle to come to terms with my Japanese- American upbringing.
 I spent months dissecting Japanese history- from the arrival of Buddhism to contemporary anime, to learn the difference between lyrical space (a space that does not fit within the framework of realism) and epic space (a space that contains a universal order).
 The idea, which resonated most for me during my studies, was the use of abstract clouds in traditional Japanese landscape paintings.
 At first the scenes appear unified by scale, flat space, and moments of detail within a great fog.
 However, the use of large opaque clouds abstracts space and perspective.
 The elegant distortion of space resonated with my practice, and I began to situate my visual vocabulary within the passages that artists and historians speculate on what lies within, to create a seemingly Japanese aesthetic.

 EMW Gallery is proud to present Jeremy Endo’s solo exhibition, Within Gold Clouds.
 This seemingly traditional installation stems from Jeremy’s multicultural upbringing and his intimate dissection of Japanese history.
 Cloudy passages of Ukiyo-e artwork once symbolized potential: parts of the world yet to be discovered.
 However, they also represent a melancholic unattainable way of life for many half Asian people.
 Now these nebulous contours provide refuge to lost family traditions, unfamiliar cultural ephemera, and distant internal narratives.
-To unearth what lies beyond the fog, participants are encouraged to remove their shoes and stroll through this distorted meditative space, carved out by synthetic sculptures, peaceful plants, and placid waters.
+To unearth what lies beyond the fog, participants are encouraged to remove their shoes and stroll through this distorted meditative space.

-The exhibition will run from July 7th, 2017 - September 22, 2017 with intermittent performances to be announced at a later date via the EMW facebook page.
+The exhibition ran from July 7th, 2017 - November 16th, 2017 with intermittent performances to be announced at a later date via the EMW facebook page.
 Gallery hours are Wednesdays from 6pm- 8pm and by appointment Mondays-Saturdays.
-To schedule an appointment please email the artist at firstname.lastname@example.org, or the curator, Cai Diluvio at email@example.com.
+To schedule an appointment please email the artist at email@example.com, or the curator, Cai Diluvio at firstname.lastname@example.org.

 GLAEDR is a collaborative installation-performance by Elmer Martinez and Jeremy Endo.
 It explores the long history of displaced peoples.
 Through a universe forged in the Afrofuturistic aesthetic with the implementation of sculpture, contemporary interior lighting design, science fictitious costume design, sound design and spoken word poetry, the artist implements movement via improvised dance forms as Glaedr the Traveler within Jeremy's installation.
 Through 6 acts the artists engage with a concentrated scrutinization of the transatlantic slave trade, the resulting African Diaspora, Colonialism and the bombings of Hiroshima and Nagasaki as well as the current lasting effect on each of their legacies.
 Images and video taken/edited by Alif Ibrahim: